Did you know that you can save money by getting your vaccines in the right location?

 - Tetanus Diphtheria Pertussis (Tdap)

-Receiving your vaccines in a physician’s office may mean you are financially responsible for the cost of the services, and will need to submit insurance claims on your own.
-To obtain the best benefit under your Part D plan, you should receive your vaccine from a network pharmacy that employs pharmacists certified to administer vaccines.
-Please contact our Customer Service Department or view the Provider Directory for a list of network pharmacies in your area that are certified to administer your Part D vaccine.
+Getting your vaccination in a network pharmacy: Go to a network pharmacy that has pharmacists who administer vaccines.
+Please contact Customer Service or view the Provider Directory for a list of network pharmacies in your area that are certified to administer your Part D vaccine.

-Please note, if you have chosen not to take drug coverage through the Senior Preferred Part D Drug benefit, you will not have coverage for Part D vaccines.
-However, there are a few vaccines covered under your Senior Preferred Medical Part B coverage.
-These vaccines may be covered in full and examples include:
+If you didn't chose to have Part D coverage, that means your Part D vaccines are not covered.
+However, a few vaccines are covered with Senior Preferred Medicare Part B. These vaccines may be covered in full and examples include:

 - Hepatitis B vaccine (if you are high or moderate risk)